 We are sharing the 25 Do’s and Don’ts in Japan so that you have some insight into what you should and shouldn’t do in this country of the rising sun.
-Of course, some are tongue in cheek, but others are quite a straightforward.
-Japan is one of the most culturally interesting places for all visitors.
+Of course, some are tongue in cheek, but others are quite straightforward.
+Japan is one of the most culturally interesting places for all visitors, check out the best itineraries when visiting Japan.
 It has a rich and intriguing history and is a society bound by etiquette, or rules of behaviour.
 One of the reasons for this is that Japan has a very large population.
 This population of 126 million on a land mass of 377,944 km² means that there need to rule that to ensure that entire fabric of this society does not break down.
 These rules of conduct are also intrinsically linked to its very rich history.
 However, you can also experience how the Japanese break out of the well-behaved modes of conduct, and how they push the boundaries.
 Regardless, Japan is one of those countries that you do need to visit, and to experience.

 25 Do’s and Don’ts in Japan